jdb/jdb.github.com/counter.rst

-handy to use a incrementor function which *returns* the new value every time it is called, like calling ``count()`` instead of manipulating directly a variable by using a binding statement such as``count += 1``.
-It has its uses especially in Python where binding a variable does not return the bound value, as in the C langage.

-*Update: itertools.count() is in the standard library*
+handy to use a incrementor function which *returns* the new value every time it is called, like calling ``count()`` instead of manipulating directly a variable by using a binding statement such as ``count += 1``.
+It is useful especially in Python where binding a variable does not return the bound value, as in the C langage.
+The implementation in the standard library is at itertools.count().

 There is a peculiar example_ in the official Python documentation on *lambda*.
-The *make_incrementor* function is misleadingly named since nothing is incremented: the created callable merely returns the addition of two integers.
+The *make_incrementor* function is misleadingly named since nothing is incremented: the created callable returns the addition of two integers.

 .. _example: http://docs.python.org/tutorial/controlflow.html#lambda-forms